Yonny Hernandez Player Props: Dodgers vs. Blue Jays

 Yonny Hernandez At The Plate

-- Hernandez has gotten a hit in three of 11 games this year, but he has zero multi-hit games.
+- Hernandez has a hit in three of 12 games played this year (25.0%), but no multi-hit games.

 - Hernandez has picked up an RBI in two games this year, with multiple runs batted in once.